 - be on that person’s visitor list

 - have the required ID with you when you go

 At least one visitor must be 18 or older at every visit.
 Maximum of 3 visitors will be allowed.

 Most prisoners in Dartmoor are allowed up to 3 visits per month.
 You can check this with Dartmoor.

 Contact Dartmoor if you have any questions about visiting.

 If you get certain benefits or have an NHS health certificate, you might be able to get help with the costs of your visit, including:

 Dartmoor is running a limited visits schedule.
 Visits are also happening differently than normal, observing strict guidelines, which must be followed.

-The maximum visit time is 1 hour.
-Visits will be staggered and everyone will get a 1 hour visit within the 2 hour visit session to allow for entry, exit, and cleaning.
+The maximum visit time is 90 minutes.
+The number of visitors entering and exiting the establishment simultaneously will be limited, this is to allow for appropriate social distancing.
+Everyone will get a 90-minute visit within the 2-hour visit session to allow for entry, exit, and cleaning.
 Visits sessions will be on a rotational wing basis.
 This is to reduce the risk of a prison wide outbreak and to ensure fairness.
 You will be informed of the slots available when booking.